some-natalie/some-natalie/_posts/2023-02-01-securing-ghactions-with-arc.md

 The reason that giving the token too much permission is so risky is at the moment, this authentication is passed to the runner to join it to GitHub and is stored as a secret in the namespace of the controller.

-Authentication is changing to just-in-time authentication soon ([link](https://github.com/actions/actions-runner-controller/tree/master/docs/preview/actions-runner-controller-2)), but until we're all there, this is something to be aware of.
+> Authentication is changing to just-in-time authentication soon ([link](https://github.com/actions/actions-runner-controller/tree/master/docs/preview/actions-runner-controller-2)), but until we're all there, this is something to be aware of.
-{: .notice--warning}
+{: .prompt-warning}

 Another important note, this authentication is **NOT** what GitHub Actions use at runtime.
 That automatic token used by a running job is unique to each time the job is run.
 It is granted permissions by the workflow file and the defaults are governed by repo/org policy.
 You can read more about that token in the [docs](https://docs.github.com/en/actions/security-guides/automatic-token-authentication).